Adjustable versus fixed rate loans

 Your first few years of payments on a fixed-rate loan are applied mostly to pay interest.
 This proportion reverses itself as the loan ages.

-You can choose a fixed-rate loan to lock in a low interest rate.
-People choose these types of loans when interest rates are low and they want to lock in at this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers select these types of loans because interest rates are low and they wish to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
 Call Quick Quote Mortgage NMLS #388278 at 866-584-4650 to discuss your situation with one of our professionals.

-There are many kinds of Adjustable Rate Mortgages.
-Generally, interest for ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many types of Adjustable Rate Mortgages.
+Generally, interest on ARMs are based on a federal index.
+Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature their lowest rates toward the beginning.
-They provide that interest rate from a month to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of ARMs most benefit borrowers who will sell their house or refinance before the initial lock expires.
+ARMs usually start out at a very low rate that usually increases over time.
+You've probably read about 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+Loans like this are often best for people who anticipate moving within three or five years.
+These types of adjustable rate programs benefit people who will move before the initial lock expires.